2026 - Health + Human Services: Emerging Projects

 DPH – Chinatown Public Health Center Seismic Retrofit

 Chinatown Public Health Center is one of DPH’s most seismically vulnerable clinics with a Seismic Hazard Rating of 4.
 This project addresses seismic issues and makes a number of critical renovations to allow the co-location and integration of primary care medical and mental health services, along with dental, social services, and other ancillary services.
 In addition, DPH will relocate a specialty mental health program from leased space into this clinic.
 The project includes infrastructure improvements such as modernization of outdated equipment, upgrades and retrofits of building automation systems, and repairs to HVAC controls.
-Programming and schematic plans for seismic renovation and modernization of the clinic are complete, and 100% construction documents are expected by Summer 2023.
+Construction documents for seismic renovation and modernization of the clinic are complete.

-The project budget is estimated at $77.4 million, with $5 million from the Mental Health Services Act and the rest funded by the 2024 Public Health G.O.
-Bond, pending voter approval.
+The project budget is estimated at $76.1 million, with $5 million from the Mental Health Services Act and the rest funded by the 2024 Healthy, Safe and Vibrant San Francisco G.O.
+Bond.

-Building 3 on the ZSFG Campus is a 6-story building originally constructed in 1964 as a 3-story concrete building.
-The building was expanded in 1989 with three floors of steel framing.
+Building 3 on the ZSFG Campus is an aging and seismically deficient 6-story building originally constructed in 1964.
 This retrofit and renovation project includes a seismic upgrade to the upper floors, ADA improvements, and new finishes for administrative functions relocating from 101 Grove Street and other seismically vulnerable brick buildings on the ZSFG Campus.
-This project will complete the relocation of all staff out of 101 Grove Street.

-The project budget is estimated at $51.3 million, planned to be funded by the 2024 Public Health G.O.
-Bond, pending voter approval.
+The project budget is estimated at $40 million and will be funded by the 2024 Healthy, Safe and Vibrant San Francisco G.O.
+Bond.

 DPH – City Clinic Relocation

-The project budget is estimated at $28.5 million, planned to be funded by the 2024 Public Health G.O.
-Bond, pending voter approval.
+The project budget is estimated at $28 million and will be funded by the 2024 Healthy, Safe and Vibrant San Francisco G.O.
+Bond.

 DPH – Critical Infrastructure Repairs